 All measurements shall be made by a representative of the buyer and the driver of the vehicle.

-6. Calculation of volume
+6. Volume, calculation of

 The Department will calculate the volume of the bin using the length, height and width measurements entered on the log delivery note under clauses 1, 2 and 3.